 - 7.10.
 Aerial vibration on ACFR conductor can be mitigated with installation of vibration damper just like any other conductor.
 Dampers can be stock-bridge or dog-bone type or spacer damper type.
 Installation procedure as well as required tools such as bolt fastener must be checked as per manufacturer's recommendation.
 Dumper and the use of the armor rod must be approved for 0-temper aluminum.
 Damper quantity and spacing shall be as per manufacturer's damper placement chart.
 Armor rod must be properly installed to protect the conductor strand from fatigue breakage. - 7.11.
-In case that armor rod is used for the vibration dumper, it must be assured that there is more than 800mm-1000mm spacing between the edge of armor rod and the Deadend/Suspension clamp as to allow the aluminum strands to move to avoid fatigue breakage of aluminum strand caused by aeolian vibration or galloping of the conductor.
+In case that armor rod is used for the vibration dumper, it must be assured that there is sufficient spacing between the edge of armor rod and the Deadend/Suspension clamp (± 800mm for example, installers should use manufacturers recommendation) as to allow the aluminum strands to move to avoid fatigue breakage of aluminum strand caused by aeolian vibration or galloping of the conductor.